houseofthe051010/ESP32-ESPNOW-Walkie-Talkie/README.md

 ## Range Testing and Field Diagnostics

-Firmware is supposed to work in the field, not just in testing labs.
  Once packets start to drop because the walkies are too far apart, the radio layer will duplicate every audio frame to try once again.
 Sequence numbers of duplicated frames match, hence the receiver will play only one copy, not both.

 The receiver is able to detect missed sequence numbers of received packets.
 Very short intervals between missed frames result in packet loss concealment audio, hence fading the sound through the missing audio frames, not making any clicks or breaks.
 Longer intervals are audible, but at least they become measurable due to onboard logging.

-Every second, the walkie produces a small JSON line of telemetry about RSSI, link quality, jitter-buffer depth, duplicates, packet-loss concealment, send errors and wrong-channel/wrong-peer packets.
-These lines are printed to USB console when attached and recorded to onboard flash storage when the walkie is on the range.
-To view telemetry after the range test, hold `PTT + bottom-left` during power on to export `range.jsonl` file via serial port.

 ## Firmware Features